arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/gatk/README.md

 ## Compilation

-GATK has two requirements:
+GATK has three requirements:
+* JDK 1.8+
 * [BWA](http://bio-bwa.sourceforge.net/)
 * [SAMTools](http://samtools.sourceforge.net/)

-It also relies on JDK 1.8+ to be installed.
+BWA and SAMTools are not strictly required for some of the GATK tools; however, GATK's documentation says they should be installed.

 ### Spack Package Modification

-The default spack package will work; however, GATK has several Java-based tools.
+The default spack package will mostly work; however, GATK has several Java-based tools and it needs `bwa` and `samtools`.

+##### Add OpenJDK to spack

 Upgrading to the latest JVM was done to use the latest updated.
 The default spack package has OpenJDK11 and the changes below will use OpenJDK16, which is several years worth of improvements.

 Diff of interest is shown below.